Kiran-255666/Pyspark_18-01-24/Create a stream processing solution with Event Hubs and Azure Databricks.md

 - Input sources such as Kafka, Azure Event Hubs, IoT Hub, files on a distributed system, or TCP-IP sockets
 - Stream processing using Structured Streaming, forEach sinks, memory sinks, etc.

-## Lab setup and pre-requisites

-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.

 ### Exercise 0: Provision lab resources